Library

 • This handout discusses aspergillosis in dogs, an infection, growth, or allergic response caused by the Aspergillus fungus.
 If your dog becomes infected, it can be confined to the nasal passages (nasal aspergillosis), or it can spread throughout the body (systemic aspergillosis).
 The clinical signs, diagnosis, treatment, and prognosis of both conditions are outlined.

-• Aspirin is a commonly used over the counter nonsteroidal anti-inflammatory drug and is used to treat fever, pain, inflammation (swelling), and clotting disorders in humans.
+• Aspirin is a commonly used, over-the-counter, nonsteroidal anti-inflammatory drug (NSAID) and is used to treat fever, pain, inflammation (swelling), and clotting disorders in humans.
 Aspirin poisoning occurs when a dog ingests a toxic dose of aspirin, either through misuse or accidentally.
-The most common side effect of aspirin is gastrointestinal irritation, which can lead to signs such as a decreased appetite, vomiting, diarrhea, and abdominal pain.
-Treatment for aspirin poisoning depends on how quickly the dog is seen by the veterinarian.
+High doses may damage major organs like the liver, kidneys, and central nervous system.

 • Ataxia means incoordination within the nervous system.
 There are several forms of ataxia, depending upon where in the nervous system the abnormality occurs.
 The most common sign of ataxia is an abnormal, unsteady gait.
 Treatment of ataxia will be influenced by the root cause.
 Pain management, supportive care (such as anti-nausea medications), and creating a safe environment (e.g., preventing access to stairs) are cornerstones of ataxia treatment.